 #4 – Control the Daily Schedule

-Make sure your day is not over-burdened with activities to the point where you don’t have time to prepare or have a meal with your family.
+Make sure your day is not overburdened with activities to the point where you don’t have time to prepare or have a meal with your family.

 #5 – Cleanup

-This is jumping ahead a little bit but try to get everyone involved in cleaning up and beyond that doing a nightly clean up helps give you a clean slate for the next day.
+This is jumping ahead a little bit but trying to get everyone involved in cleaning up and beyond that doing a nightly clean-up helps give you a clean slate for the next day.

 #6 – Combine Fresh and Convenience Items to Make a Homemade Meal and Save Time

 I am all about making homemade meals but not making it so hard that you spend all your time making it and not enough time enjoying eating it because that would defeat the point.

 #7 – Have a Starter

-We tried this Wholesome Pantry Organic Sweet Potato Tortilla Chips with tasty Frontera Salsa as a starter with our Chicken Taco Pizza which complemented the meal as well as being something new (sweet potato) for our daughter to try.
+We tried this Wholesome Pantry Organic Sweet Potato Tortilla Chips with tasty Frontera Salsa as a starter with our Chicken Taco Pizza which complimented the meal as well as being something new (sweet potato) for our daughter to try.